Ben F. Laposky

 Benjamin Francis Laposky (1914–2000) was an American mathematician, artist and draftsman from Cherokee, Iowa.
 He has been credited with making the first computer graphics, utilizing an oscilloscope as the creation medium for abstract art.
 In 1953 he released what he called "Oscillons" (or oscillogram designs) along with a corresponding thesis entitled "Electronic Abstractions" via a gallery exhibition of fifty pictures of the same name at Sanford Museum in Cherokee.
 Laposky is often credited as the pioneer for electronic art, more specifically in the analog vector medium.

 Early life

-He was born September 30, 1914, on a farm south of Cherokee to Peter Paul and Leona Anastasia (Gabriel) Laopsky.
+He was born September 30, 1914, on a farm south of Cherokee to Peter Paul and Leona Anastasia (Gabriel) Laposky.
 His siblings were named George and Raymond.
 At age four, his family relocated to Colorado Springs, Colorado.
 In 1931, Laposky's mother died.
 In 1932, Laposky graduated from St. Mary's High School and shortly thereafter, the family returned to Cherokee, where he began working as a sign painter and draftsman.